ayooshkathuria/pytorch-yolo-v3/README.md

 # A PyTorch implementation of a YOLO v2 Object Detector

-This repository contains code for a object detector based on [YOLO v2](https://arxiv.org/pdf/1612.08242.pdf), implemented in PyTorch.
-The code is based on the official code of [YOLO v2](https://github.com/pjreddie/darknet), as well as PyTorch port of the original code, by [marvis](https://github.com/marvis/pytorch-yolo2).
+This repository contains code for a object detector based on [YOLO9000: Better, Faster, Stronger](https://arxiv.org/pdf/1612.08242.pdf), implementedin PyTorch.
+The code is based on the official code of [YOLO v2](https://github.com/pjreddie/darknet), as well as a PyTorch port of the original code, by [marvis](https://github.com/marvis/pytorch-yolo2).
 One of the goals of this code is to improve upon the original port by removing redundant parts of the code (The official code is basically a fully blown deep learning library, and includes stuff like sequence models, which are not used in YOLO).
 I've also tried to keep the code minimal, and